How can future trends in the food and beverage industry and developments in consumer behavior be used for press work and public relations?

 Sustainability in the manner of PR work

 As a PR agency we are recognizing these developments within the scope of our cooperation with clients of the food & beverages area.
-The Frankfurt starred chef Carmelo Greco, who has always relied on first-class products, has reconsidered his sources of supply in the current context: “In the past weeks and months we have talked with many farmers and producers of the region surrounding Frankfurt, tested their products and checked their production conditions.
+The Frankfurt starred chef Carmelo Greco, who has always relied on first-class products, has reconsidered his sources of supply in the current context: “In the past weeks we have talked with many farmers and producers of the region surrounding Frankfurt.
+We have tested their products and checked their production conditions.
 We will work with many of them in the future, especially if the production is environmentally friendly. “

 Trend 3: Why not DIY?